 FM-PAC (MSX-Music), thanks

 to Kasper Souren for giving me the manual!
-(I still need the box!
+(In the mean time I also got the box!)

 - Philips SBC-3810 MSX mouse (with manual)